 But damn it she was always right…

-After about 4 week of this Eric finally jumped in on the band wagon and got into the game.
+After about 4 weeks of this Eric finally jumped in on the bandwagon and got into the game.
 He was notorious for knowing all of the old stuff and he decided it would be a good weapon against our little nemesis.

 So these were Eric’s questions to our listeners even though we knew who would call in.

 Night 1-Daughtry, Aerosmith and Knarles Barkley all sang a song by this name, what is the name of the song?

 Night 2-A song with the title ‘Crystal Ball’ was performed by what two artists?